marksweissma/donatello/docs/source/model_types.rst

 Model Types
 ===========

-The above example shows an example with out transforming data or engineering features.
+The previous example demonstrates building a model without transforming data or engineering features.

+The  :py:class:`sklearn.pipeline.Pipeline` is a great place to start for feature engineering.
+Donatello supports scikit-learn with a light wrapper to capture the metadata neccesary for the model to uphold it's contracts.

 Pipeline
 --------